Type-Safe Filtering, Sorting & Pagination

 const query = queryAdapter.build(parsed, {

-@ApiQueryParams and ctx.paginate now accept DrizzleQueryParamsConfig directly.
+@ApiQueryParams and ctx.paginate now accept the same QueryFieldConfig directly.
 The bridge helper was deleted.
 One config object flows through all three layers without conversion.

 The Shared QueryAdapter

-Every repository needs the same DrizzleQueryAdapter instance.
-We extracted it to avoid 15-line import duplication:
+Every repository uses the same query adapter instance.
+We extracted it to avoid duplication across modules:

 // src/shared/infrastructure/query-adapter.ts